cielecki/day-composer/README.md

   </a>
 </div>

+Life Navigator represents a different relationship with AI:

+- **AI as Growth Partner**: Not just a tool, but a companion in personal development
+- **Intentional Technology**: Replace mindless scrolling with meaningful AI interactions
+- **Augmented Self-Awareness**: Use AI to see patterns and blind spots in your behavior
+- **Privacy-First Design**: Your most intimate thoughts deserve the highest security

 ## The Obsidian Plugin

 This vision is currently materialized as a plugin for [Obsidian](https://obsidian.md), the privacy-first knowledge management app.
 We chose Obsidian because it aligns perfectly with our core principles: your notes are just markdown files on your computer, you have complete control over your data, and the vibrant plugin ecosystem allows for deep customization.
 The Life Navigator plugin transforms Obsidian into a powerful AI-augmented journaling and life management system.